zweilosec/Infosec-Notes/Fundamentals/Networking/README.md

 - **Subnet Mask Representation**: For example, `/24` corresponds to a subnet mask of `255.255.255.0`.
 - **Aggregation**: CIDR enables route summarization, reducing the size of routing tables and improving network performance.

+### ARP (Address Resolution Protocol)

+The Address Resolution Protocol (ARP) is a network protocol used to map an IPv4 address (Layer 3) to a MAC address (Layer 2) within a local network.
+It is essential for enabling communication between devices on the same subnet in an Ethernet-based network.

+#### How ARP Works
+1. **ARP Request**:
+  - When a device wants to communicate with another device on the same network, it first checks its ARP cache to see if the MAC address corresponding to the target IP address is already known.
+  - If the MAC address is not found in the ARP cache, the device broadcasts an ARP request to all devices on the local network (MAC Address `FF:FF:FF:FF:FF:FF`).
+This request contains the sender's IP and MAC addresses, as well as the target IP address.

+2. **ARP Reply**:
+  - The device with the matching IP address responds with an ARP reply.
+This reply is unicast directly to the requesting device and contains the MAC address of the target device.
+  - The requesting device updates its ARP cache with the newly learned MAC address for future communication.

+3. **Communication**: Once the MAC address is resolved, the requesting device can encapsulate the data in an Ethernet frame and send it directly to the target device using its MAC address.

+#### Reverse ARP (RARP)
+Reverse ARP (RARP) is a protocol used to map a MAC address to an IP address.
+It is the reverse of ARP and is typically used by diskless workstations or devices during boot-up to request their IP address from a RARP server.
+However, RARP has largely been replaced by more modern protocols like DHCP.

+#### ARP in the OSI Model
+ARP operates at **Layer 3 (Network Layer)** of the OSI model because it uses IP addresses to determine the corresponding MAC addresses.
+However, its functionality bridges Layer 2 (Data Link Layer) and Layer 3, as it facilitates the translation between these layers.

+#### Types of ARP
+- **Proxy ARP**: Allows a router to respond to ARP requests on behalf of another device, enabling communication across different subnets.
+- **Gratuitous ARP**: A device sends an ARP request for its own IP address to detect IP conflicts or update other devices' ARP caches.
+- **Inverse ARP (InARP)**: Used in Frame Relay and ATM networks to map Layer 2 addresses to Layer 3 addresses dynamically.

+#### ARP Cache
+- Devices maintain an ARP cache to store recently resolved IP-to-MAC address mappings.
+This reduces the need for repeated ARP requests.
+- Entries in the ARP cache have a time-to-live (TTL) and are removed after a certain period unless refreshed.

+#### Security Considerations
+- **ARP Spoofing/Poisoning**: Attackers can send fake ARP replies to associate their MAC address with a legitimate IP address, enabling man-in-the-middle attacks or denial-of-service (DoS) attacks.
+- **Mitigation**: Use techniques like Dynamic ARP Inspection (DAI) and static ARP entries to prevent ARP spoofing.

 #### **IPv6**

 **IPv6 (Internet Protocol Version 6)** is the successor to IPv4, designed to address the limitations of the older protocol.
 It provides a vastly larger address space, improved efficiency, and enhanced security features.
 IPv6 uses **128-bit addresses**, allowing for approximately **340 undecillion** unique addresses, compared to IPv4's **32-bit addresses**, which support around **4.3 billion** unique addresses.
 This expansion accommodates the growing number of internet-connected devices, especially with the rise of IoT (Internet of Things).